Things to see and do - Manchester

 Opposite Manchester Piccadilly Station, this beautifully converted Victorian warehouse has boutique bedrooms and a sumptuous spa.
 In Manchester’s vibrant centre, the hotel also features a brasserie and fitness centre.
 The chic rooms have luxurious b..

-3-5 Portland Street GB - Manchester M1 6DP
+One Piccadilly Place GB - Manchester M1 3DG

-Large, lively modern restaurant in a hotel basement, featuring subdued lighting and a sophisticated style.
-Contemporary British cooking has some Mediterranean influences.
-The tasting menu comes with matching wine suggestions.
+A lively modern restaurant in the basement of a stylish hotel, with subdued lighting and a sophisticated style.
+Contemporary cooking is largely British with some Mediterranean influences.
+The tasting menu also has wine suggestions.